The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Global Business Innovation and Network (GBIN)

-Hi everyone!
-I’m Jessica but go by Jessi.
-I am co-leading our Global Business & Innovation Network club with Alexiis.
-I am senior Global Coug pursuing my bachelor’s degree in criminal justice and criminology, minoring in At-Risk Youth, Sociology, and Health and Society, and obtaining the Certificate for Organizational Sustainable Leadership.
+Hi, everyone!
+I’m Jessica, but I go by Jessi.
+I am co-leading the Global Business & Innovation Network club with Alexiis.
+As a Global Campus Coug in my senior year, I am pursuing my bachelor’s degree in criminal justice and criminology with minors in at-risk youth, sociology, and health and society.
+I am also obtaining a certificate for organizational sustainable leadership.
 I’m eager to learn, contribute to building a supportive student community, and work together toward achieving our shared dreams through innovative business ventures.

 Jocelyn Bray